REUTERS SUMMIT-Icahn expects major stocks correction in 3 to 5 years

 Nov 17 Carl Icahn isn't forecasting a dramatic

-still bracing for a market sell-off in the next three to five
+still bracing for an equity sell-off in the next three to five

 years, he told Reuters on Monday.